 Data encryption isn’t just for businesses that want to be HIPAA and HITECH compliant, any small and midsize business (SMBs) that deal with personally identifiable information (PII) will need to utilize encryption methodologies.
 This includes encryption practices for both at rest and in-transit data.
 Data breaches that aren’t healthcare-related may go without regulatory punishment, but data breaches of this type can still open up your organization to breach-related lawsuits.

-How to Encrypt Data on PC
+How Do You Encrypt Data on PC?

 When data is encrypted, it is broken down into a random collection of characters that will need to be unlocked using a key or a cipher.
 The primary way for a malicious party to unlock the encrypted data is to have the decryption key, which should only be in the hands of IT staff and trusted employees.
 Fortunately, when it comes to data at rest, most hardware platforms are designed with the smooth implementation of encryption features so that your company can protect its information.

-How to Encrypt Data on Mobile Devices
+How Do You Encrypt Data on Mobile Devices?

 Mobile platforms like Android and iOS have built-in encryption.
 For iPhones, a simple trip to settings, then Touch ID and Passcode, and Passcode Options will allow you to select a numeric or alphanumeric code for the device.
 For Android, the process can be completed by navigating to Settings, then to Security, then to Encrypt Phone, and finally, you’ll need to set a numeric code.
 On Android, the process is extensive and may take up to an hour – be sure to keep your phone plugged in.

-How to Encrypt Data in Transit
+How Do You Encrypt Data in Transit?

 All of these encryption methods will protect your data as it sits on hard drives, but for HITECH-HIPAA compliance, your data will need to be protected as it’s being transmitted.
 Providers like 8×8, Mitel, RingCentral for Healthcare, and Zoom all provide in-transit encryption for their subscribers and also have BAA agreements.
 Providers such as these are all very valuable for their ability to encrypt your data while it’s in transit, which is when some protected information is most vulnerable.

-Finally, cloud encryption gateways are a cloud security proxy that works at the application level.
+Also, cloud encryption gateways are a cloud security proxy that works at the application level.
 These solutions encrypt and tokenize data on an item-by-item basis.
 These work as great in-transit solutions and they are configurable so that the organization can change the algorithm for encryption on the fly.
 You’ll be able to choose a higher level of encryption or opt to go with a slightly less stringent level of encryption to preserve the file format and any sorting associated with the files.